timothyde/snoopforms-react/README.md

 npm install @snoopforms/react
 ```

-## How to use
+## How to use it 🤓

 Use the SnoopForm components to build your form easily.

-Use the `SnoopForm` wrapper to make the connection to the SnoopForm Data-Platform.
-Use `SnoopPage` to tell the Form where you need an new page.
+ `SnoopForm:` Use the `SnoopForm` wrapper to make the connection to the SnoopForm Data-Platform.
+ `SnoopPage:` Use `SnoopPage` to tell the Form where you need an new page.
 The SnoopForms library will only show the current page to the user.
-That way you can build long, more complex forms or a Typeform-like form-view, where you change the page after every question.
+That way you can build long, more complex forms or a Typeform-like form-view, where the page changes after every question.
-You can choose your `SnoopElements` from a wide range of pre-coded components, including text, email, checkboxes, radio-buttons, color-pickers, and many more.
+ `SnoopElements:` You can choose your `SnoopElements` from a wide range of pre-coded components, including text, email, checkboxes, radio-buttons, color-pickers, and many more.

+## Example

 ```jsx
 <SnoopForm domain="example.com" formId={"abcde123"}>